drekka/Voodoo/Xcode.md

 # Xcode integration guide

-The initial development of Simulcra was to support Swift UI testing by providing a fast server for your app to use instead of a development or QA server.
+The initial development of Simulcra was to support Swift UI testing through a local server instead of an unreliable development or QA server.

 ## How does it work?